null-zeo/nulo-zeo/README.md

 my actual name is **Davi**

--im studying how to make progams
+-im studying how to develop progams
 -i learning to understand the computer language

 -my e-mail is down there.